-CURRENT DISCLOSURE REQUIREMENT CHANGES AMENDED DISCLOSURE REQUIREMENT 2 years of tabular selected quarterly financial information required to be included Regulation S-K, Item 302(a Hard requirement replaced with principles-based requirement When will supplementary financial information be required?
-Supplementary financial information will only be required if there are one or more retrospective changes that pertain to the statements of comprehensive income for any of the quarters within the two most recent fiscal years and any subsequent interim period for which financial statements are included or required to be included by Article 3 of Regulation S-X and that, individually or in the aggregate, are material What supplementary financial information will be required to be disclosed?
-An explanation of the reasons for such material changes and, for each affected quarterly period and the fourth quarter in the affected year, summarized financial information related to the statements of comprehensive income (as specified in Rule 1-02(bb)(ii) of Regulation S-X which already allows flexibility in the line items presented and was also amended by the SEC further to clarify that the disclosure of summary financial information may year to conform to the nature already allows flexibility in the line items presented and was also amended by the SEC to clarify that the disclosure of summary financial information may vary to conform to th of the entity's business) and earnings per share reflecting such changes
+2 years of tabular selected quarterly financial information required to be included

+Regulation S-K, Item 302(a

+Hard requirement replaced with principles-based requirement

+When will supplementary financial information be required?

+Supplementary financial information will only be required if there are one or more retrospective changes that pertain to the statements of comprehensive income for any of the quarters within the two most recent fiscal years and any subsequent interim period for which financial statements are included or required to be included by Article 3 of Regulation S-X and that, individually or in the aggregate, are material

+What supplementary financial information will be required to be disclosed?

+An explanation of the reasons for such material changes and, for each affected quarterly period and the fourth quarter in the affected year, summarized financial information related to the statements of comprehensive income (as specified in Rule 1-02(bb)(ii) of Regulation S-X which already allows flexibility in the line items presented and was also amended by the SEC further to clarify that the disclosure of summary financial information may vary to conform to the nature of the entity's business) and earnings per share reflecting such changes